Who Owns the Copyright for a Ghostwritten Book?

 Many people simply don’t have the ability to write the book of their dreams, or the level of commitment that takes.
 There may be language barriers, physical or mental difficulties holding them back, or perhaps they just don’t have the time to dedicate to the writing process.

 Others hire ghostwriters from a business perspective.
 Publishing can be a lucrative business if you know what you’re doing, and paying a set price for a book that you can then go on to sell indefinitely can bring a great return.
 Of course, there’s always a risk that you won’t recoup your investment, but that’s a part of nearly every business.

 Whatever your reasons might be for hiring a ghostwriter, it’s important that you understand you have a lot of options for how involved you want to be in the process.

-You might have nothing more than a topic that you want discussed thoroughly, and your ghostwriter is responsible for everything from the first to last word.
+You might have nothing more than a topic that you want to be discussed thoroughly, and your ghostwriter is responsible for everything from the first to last word.

-On the other hand, you might have a specific outline, plot structure, detailed stories or other information that you want covered.
+On the other hand, you might have a specific outline, plot structure, detailed stories, or other information that you want to be covered.
 Many people will hire ghostwriters to work on their memoirs, and a relationship like that requires a great deal of communication and collaboration between the client and the writer.

 There are many ways to structure a ghostwritten book, but having a great contract is the first and most important place you’ll want to start.

 But the Copyright?

 In nearly every case, the copyright for a ghostwritten book goes to the purchasing party, and the writer does not retain any claim to the material at all.